-- Support the safe delivery of community activities as part of the Links with Nature Project. - To collate data in relation to project delivery and contribute to quarterly NLHF monitoring as and when required. - To represent Links with Nature at community events and various Community meetings, such as VCS network meetings. - To deliver events and public relations to raise the profile of Links with Nature and Durham Wildlife Trust and promote opportunities for people to act to restore nature. - To give talks and presentations about the project as and when required. - To contribute to the management of Durham Wildlife Trust by providing information and expertise to management. - To work closely with colleagues to ensure that the Links with Nature project's outputs and outcomes are delivered effectively and efficiently and promote the organisation in its best light.
+- Support the safe delivery of the volunteer activities as part of the Links with Nature Project - To collate data in relation to project delivery and contribute to quarterly NLHF monitoring, as and when required. - To support evaluation of Links with Nature, as and when required. - To represent Links with Nature at community events and various Community meetings, such as VCSN meetings and Fundays.

-- To ensure that the Trust's nature restoration activities are delivered safely, with due regard for all relevant legislation. - To act as an advocate for the Trust's work at all times and support the work of colleagues when required. - To pursue personal professional development, including attending training courses when required. - To liaise with all Trust staff, honorary officers and volunteers on relevant issues. - To attend meetings and events as requested. - To conduct all other reasonable tasks as required by the Links with Nature Project Manager or senior management.
+- To deliver events and public relation activities to raise the profile of Links with Nature and Durham Wildlife Trust and promote opportunities for people to act to restore nature. - To communicate and promote Link Together as set out in the Communications Strategy. - To give talks and presentations about the project as and when required. - To contribute to the management of Durham Wildlife Trust by providing information and expertise to colleagues and senior management. - To work closely with colleagues to ensure that the Links with Nature project's outputs and outcomes are delivered effectively and efficiently and promote the organisation in its best light. - To ensure that the Trust's nature restoration activities are delivered safely, with due regard for all relevant legislation. - To act as an advocate for the Trust's work at all times and support the work of colleagues when required. - To pursue personal professional development, including attending training courses when required. - To liaise with all Trust staff, honorary officers, and volunteers on relevant issues. - To attend meetings and events as requested. - To conduct all other reasonable tasks as required by the Link Together Project Manager or senior management.